 The work of a garage door spring goes unnoticed, until it doesn’t work anymore!
-It’s like your car – you use the engine every day, but until it’s out of service, you really don’t give it much thought.
+It’s like your car—you use the engine every day, but until it’s out of service, you really don’t give it much thought.
 Garage door springs work hard.
 According to Popular Mechanics, an average garage door opens and closes 1,500 times a year!
-This means, that metal spring that’s part of the garage door is doing most of the work.
+This means that metal spring is doing most of the work for your garage door.

 What’s the purpose of a garage door spring?

 Garage door springs offset the door’s weight so it can easily open and close.
 For example, if a garage door weighs 100 pounds, a spring force of 100 pounds needs to pull against the door’s weight in order for it to function properly.
 This is done with metal springs that stretch or torque (a twisting force that tends to cause rotation) special parts of the door to help balance it.

 There are two types of garage door springs: Torsion springs which are connected above the closed door, and extension springs, which are mounted along the garage door’s sides or above the horizontal tracks.
 Extension springs stretch and contract to counterbalance the weight of the garage door.

 What’s the purpose of a galvanized garage door spring?

 Galvanized spring are coated in iron or steel with a protective layer of zinc.
 In the 1990’s, technicians started layering garage door springs with grease to extend their life.
 Doing this made a huge mess on the garage door and the garage floor, which added to the work of a technician trying to move on to the next repair.
 To help, galvanized garage door torsion springs were introduced as an alternative to oil-tempered springs.
 Galvanized springs are silver and oil-tempered are black.